saucelabs/sauce-docs/docs/orchestrate/saucelabs-private-registry.md

 If you are using SauceLabs Container Registry, you may start a test without providing credentials to your container registry.
 However, you must follow two rules:
-1. Account used to start a test must be allowed to generate a short-lived token for the used registry.
+1. Account used to start a test must be allowed to generate a short-lived token for the registry you want to use.
 2. You must not provide `imagePullAuth` in the configuration file for the container we should authenticate.

 If both of those conditions are met, we're going to automatically authenticate your test execution to pull container images.